sardinecan/nakalia/README.md

 ## prerequisite
 - Julia Lang [https://julialang.org/](https://julialang.org/)
-- create a `credentials.csv` file at the root of this repository with two columns `user` and `apikey` :
+- create a `credentials.csv` file at the root of this repository with two columns `user` and `apikey`.
+Example with a public key:

 | user    | apikey |
 | -------- | ------- |
 | tnakala  | 01234567-89ab-cdef-0123-456789abcdef  |